 Together with the derived symmetry relations (\ref{sr1}) and (\ref{sr2}) this fixes the effective conductivity unambiguously to

-This shows that the linear response of an arbitrary ZRS with an isotropic effective conductivity is indeed purely transversal, as it is found in experiments \cite{Mani2002, Zudov2003}.
-Equations \eqref{iso} can be assumed if the domain pattern has four-fold rotational ($C_4$) symmetry, or the domain pattern is randomized by impurities.
+This shows that a domain state with an isotropic effective conductivity is indeed a ZRS.
+The linear scenario thus correctly reproduces the experiments \cite{Mani2002, Zudov2003} in this case.
+Isotropy of the effective conductivity can be assumed if the domain pattern has four-fold rotational ($C_4$) symmetry, or the domain pattern is randomized by impurities \cite{Auerbach2005, Finkler2006}.